renesmt/ZED/README.md

 ## Solve single instance
   1. Initialize the bond configuration generator by `GGenerator.m`.
 For example,
-  `generator = GGenerator('square');`
+  `generator = GGenerator("square");`
   2. Generate the bond configuartion.
 For example, generate a $4\times 5$ (number of plaquettes) system with seed $12321$ by:
    `[JJJ, i1, i2, nodes, c1, c2] = generator(4,5,12321);`
   3. Initialize the solver by `SSolver.m`.
 For example,
-   `solver = SSolver('square');`
+   `solver = SSolver("square");`
   4. Solve the bond configuartion $J_{ij}$ by initialized solver.
    `ground_state = solver(nodes);`
   For non-planar graph:
   `ground_state = solver(JJJ);`
 ## Solve multiple instances and compute the zero-energy droplets
-Just set the parameters in `CritDroplet.m`, including lattice type, system size, number of bond configurations and additional parameters that is necessary for some specific kinds of lattices such as random regular graph.
+Just set the parameters in `CritDroplet.m`, including lattice type, system size, number of bond configurations, random number seed and additional parameters that is necessary for some specific kinds of lattices such as random regular graph.
+For example, to compute $10^5$ square instances with $L=128$ with random number seed $12321$:
+`CritDroplet("square",128,1e5,12321,0)`.